-- FAFSA available for filing (on October 1).
-2024-2025 FAFSA will be available in December 2023. - Student Aid Reports (SARs) and Student Eligibility Notices (SENs) (the latter for only NJ residents) start arriving in the mail; be sure NJIT is listed as first college choice (school code 002621) on the SAR and SEN. - Applications for Admission to Graduate Studies are received by October 15 to receive full consideration forspring-semester graduate scholarships.
+- FAFSA available for filing (on October 1). - FAFSA Submission Summary (FSS) and Student Eligibility Notices (SENs) (the latter for only NJ residents) start arrivingin the mail; be sure NJIT is listed as first college choice (school code 002621) on the FAFSA Submission Summary (FSS) and SEN. - Applications for Admission to Graduate Studies are received by October 15 to receive full consideration forspring-semester graduate scholarships.